- Clare Backhouse

 Talk to a nutritionist about immune support and you’d probably expect to hear about micronutrients like vitamin C and zinc, or anti-inflammatories like ginger and turmeric.

 It may surprise you to hear that the growing consensus in nutrition and functional medicine research is that SLEEP may benefit your immune system more fundamentally than anything you eat or drink.
+My clinic specialism is immunity and thyroid health, and for the thyroid, sleep is crucial.

 But it’s all very well knowing that sleep is important – we all know it at some level.
 What most of us need is actually to get enough sleep ourselves.

-My theory is that knowing how something works to my benefit is brilliant for motivation.
+My theory is that knowing how something works to my benefit, is brilliant for motivation.

 So let’s have a look at the surprising way that sleep relates to immunity, and then consider a few specific things that we can do to support good sleep.